adambard/learnxinyminutes-docs/osl.html.markdown

 	color c = r.rgb; // Read from a structure field

 // 12. closure
+	// Used to store data that aren't considered during Shader's execution
+	// Can't be manipulated, nor read
+	// A null closure can always be assigned closure color(255,255,255);

 // Global Variables
 // Contains info that the renderer knows